-ANTI-CHINA PROTESTS TURN SOCIAL MOVEMENTS?: RECENT DEVELOPMENTS IN ASIA AND AFRICA Bryan Winter Doctoral Candidate in Geography at the University of South Florida, USA ABSTRACT This paper presents an examination of the similarities and differences between recent anti-China protests that have taken place in Japan, Philippines, Vietnam, and Zambia as well as noting if these instances of anti-China sentiment are movements that have been systematically organized, impromptu in nature, or have the potential to become movements.
-I argue that these recent anti-China protests can be broadly sorted into two distinct categories: (1) nationalistic protests in opposition to China's territorial claims; and, (2) protests spurred by China's colonial-like authority over natural resources outside of China.
-While anti-China protests in and around these four countries are all triggered by Chinese immense need for natural resources, the demonstrative responses to the perceived overuse of power by China have, however, not been universal in nature.
-On December 9, 2012, the police in the Vietnamese capitol of Hanoi dispersed over 200 anti-China protestors demonstrating their anger against China's claim to large swaths of resource rich waters in the South China Sea.
-Beginning their protest in front of the Hanoi Opera House in the city's center the protestors took to the streets of central Hanoi's Hoàn Kiếm district carrying banners exclaiming "Down with China!" and "China's military expansion threatens world peace and security" (The Guardian, 2012).
-In the end, 20 demonstrators who refused to disperse were detained by police and rounded onto a bus which quickly left the scene (The Guardian, 2013).
-A few months earlier, in early May, over 1,000 people in Manila, Philippines protested over what they saw as Chinese intrusion into Philippine waters, an area believed to be rich in oil and abundant in other natural resources.
+Over the last few years, localized anti-China protests have broken out in both Africa and Asia.
+While most have been linked to China's growing influence in the world, the motivations for these protests vary geographically and need to be understood in national contexts.
+This paper presents a brief examination of the similarities and differences between recent anti-Chinaprotests that have taken place in Japan, Philippines, Vietnam, and Zambia.
+The paper noteswhether these instances of anti-China sentiment are movements that have been systematically organized, impromptu in nature, or have the potential to become wide-spread movements.
+I argue that these recent anti-China protests can be broadly sorted into two distinct categories: (1) nationalistic protests in opposition to China's territorial claims; and, (2) protests spurred by China's authority over natural resources outside of China.
+While anti-China protests in and around these four countries have all been triggered by China's immense need for natural resources and raw materials, the demonstrative responses to the perceived overuse of power by China have, however, not been universal in nature.

+Keywords: Anti-China protests, social movements, nationalism, China, Japan, Philippines, Vietnam, Zambia center the protestors took to the streets of central Hanoi's historic HoànKiếm district carrying banners exclaiming "Down with China!" and "China's military expansion threatens world peace and security!"(The Guardian, 2012).In the end, 20 demonstrators who refused to disperse were detained by police and rounded onto a bus which quickly left the scene (The Guardian, 2013).Vietnam is not the only country where small-scale anti-China protests have occurred.
+A few months earlier, over 1,000 people in Manila, Philippines protested over what they saw as Chinese intrusion into Philippine waters, an area believed to be rich in oil and abundant in other natural resources.In the Philippines, like in Vietnam, anti-China protests have persisted into 2015 being spurred by China's increased presence in waters of the South China Sea understood to be sovereign by both Philippines and Vietnam.
+In 2013, a Global Day of Protest against Chinaby Filipinos in Manila, Los Angeles, London, Sydney, Rome, and Israel organized by the West Philippine Sea Coalition (WPSC) a group named after the term used by the Philippine Government referring to the international waters on the country's west coast (The Diplomat, 2013) was initiated as a citizen-organized demonstrative action against China.